daesystephens/daesystephens.github.io/index.md

 You can visit my [GitHub account](https://github.com/daesy13) and see all my amazing projects that I worked on.

 ### Growth Mindset
-I'm going to explain to you what **growth mindset** is about.
+I'm going to explain to you what **growth mindset** is all about.
 If you would more information there is an awesome article [How you can benefit from a growth mindset] (https://www.atlassian.com/blog/inside-atlassian/growth-mindset).

 ## Welcome to GitHub Pages